YuukanOO/migrataur/README.md

   // needs to work properly.
   instance.Init()

-  // Creates a new migration
+  // Creates a new migration and write it to the filesystem, the actual name will
-  instance.New("migration01")
-  instance.New("migration02")
-  instance.New("migration03")
+  // be generated using the configurated SequenceGenerator and Extension instance.New("migration01") instance.New("migration02") instance.New("migration03")